[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 {"took":2855,"timed_out":false,"_shards":{"total":0,"successful":0,"skipped":0,"failed":0},"hits":{"max_score":null,"hits":[]},"ext":{"dsl_query":"{\"size\":10,\"query\":{\"bool\":{\"must\":[{\"match\":{\"product_name\":{\"query\":\"ノートパソコン\",\"analyzer\":\"kuromoji\"}}}],\"filter\":[{\"range\":{\"price\":{\"lt\":800}}}]}},\"sort\":[{\"_score\":{\"order\":\"desc\"}}],\"track_total_hits\":false}"}}

-We confirmed that the entire flow from natural language request to DSL generation, search execution, and result retrieval works end-to-end.
+We confirmed that the entire flow works end-to-end: from the natural language request, through DSL generation, search execution, and result retrieval.

 Discussion

-• DSL generation accuracy is practical: Conditions such as numeric ranges (less than ~, greater than or equal to ~), boolean values (out of stock), categories, and sort order were accurately converted from Japanese sentences into DSL.
+- DSL generation accuracy is practical: Conditions such as numeric ranges (less than ~, greater than or equal to ~), boolean values (out of stock), categories, and sort order were accurately converted from Japanese text into DSL.
 The experience of being able to search OpenSearch in natural language, even for users unfamiliar with search DSL, is powerful.

-• Vector embeddings are not required: Since the QueryPlanningTool in Agentic Search is a feature for generating DSL from natural language, an embedding model is not needed unless vector search is also used.
+dsl_queryin theagentic_contextresponse processor of the search pipeline, the generated DSL is included in theextfield of the response.
+This allows you to verify "how the agent interpreted" the query, which is useful for debugging and validation. - Vector embeddings are not required: Since the QueryPlanningTool of Agentic Search is a feature that generates DSL from natural language, an embedding model is not needed unless vector search is also used.
 In this case, we were able to verify the configuration without embeddings using a SEARCH type collection.

-• Data plane signature is aoss: The SigV4 signature service name for the REST API is aoss for serverless.
-If the signature is incorrect, a 403 is returned before authorization, which takes effort to troubleshoot, so it was safer to use a proven implementation like requests-aws4auth.
+aoss: The SigV4 signature service name for the REST API isaossfor serverless.
+If the signature is incorrect, you get a 403 before authorization and troubleshooting the cause is time-consuming, so it's safer to use a proven implementation likerequests-aws4auth.

-This time we tried a single search with a flow-type agent, but using a conversational type allows you to configure interactive search or multi-turn exchanges leveraging conversation memory.
-Also, you can use user_templates to generate DSL following predefined search templates, which is effective when you want to control the form of the generated queries.
+In this article we tried a single search with a flow-type agent, but using a conversational type would allow configuring interactive searches and multi-turn exchanges leveraging conversation memory.
+You can also use user_templates to generate DSL according to pre-defined search templates, which is effective when you want to control the shape of the generated queries.

-Note that if you aim for full-text search on Japanese free text such as descriptions, setting up kuromoji (Japanese morphological analysis) on the text field is a prerequisite.
-Details are covered in the discussion section.
+Note that if you intend to perform full-text search on Japanese free text such as descriptions, setting up kuromoji (Japanese morphological analysis) for text fields is a prerequisite.
+Please refer to the Discussion section for details.

-If you are considering natural language search with OpenSearch Serverless, why not try it out?
+For those considering natural language search with OpenSearch Serverless, why not give it a try?